margaretmf/margaretmf.github.io/keycreativewriting.md

 with the rivers and the sea, <br>
 and the grass and the dirt. <br>

-It circles, round and round and round the earth goes, <br>
+It circles.
+Round and round and round the earth goes, <br>
 with all these wondrous people. <br>

 Married to the earth, I am. <br>